apache/systemds/reference-guide-keras2dml.md

 - Following layers are not supported but will be supported in near future: `Reshape, Permute, RepeatVector, ActivityRegularization, Masking, SpatialDropout1D, SpatialDropout2D, SeparableConv1D, SeparableConv2D, DepthwiseConv2D, Cropping1D, Cropping2D, GRU and Embedding`.
 - Following layers are not supported by their 2D variants exists (consider using them instead): `UpSampling1D, ZeroPadding1D, MaxPooling1D, AveragePooling1D and Conv1D`.
-- Specialized `CuDNNGRU and CuDNNLSTM` layers are not required in SystemML.
+- Specialized `CuDNNGRU and CuDNNLSTM` layers are not required in SystemDS.
 Instead use `LSTM` layer.
 - We do not have immediate plans to support the following layers: `Lambda, SpatialDropout3D, Conv3D, Conv3DTranspose, Cropping3D, UpSampling3D, ZeroPadding3D, MaxPooling3D, AveragePooling3D and ConvLSTM2D*`.

 # Frequently asked questions